Master Vendor List: A Step-by-Step Guide for Excel - Track, Manage, and Organize Vendor Information

 Step 3: Link Your Vendor Database to Other Pages

-Beyond storing vendor information, linking your vendor database to other relevant pages enhances productivity.
-You can, for example, connect vendors to specific projects, contracts, or purchase orders.
+Beyond storing vendor information, linking your vendor database to other related pages enhances productivity.
+For example, you can connect vendors to specific projects, contracts, or purchase orders.
 Here’s how to do it:

-- Create a new page or use an existing one where you want the vendor information to appear.
+- Create a new page or use an existing one where you want the vendor information to be accessible.

 - On the page, type